Day 26 of My Favorite Things: Books

 Some of my favorite books for age 4+

 PJ Library and Dolly Parton’s Imagination Library are both amazing.
-If you don’t know about them you need to.
-And tell your friends.
-Both send your child a FREE book every month.
+If you don’t know about them you need to look them up now and then tell your friends.
+Both companies send your child a FREE book every month.
 The catch?
 They want you to read it.
-PJ Library sends books with Jewish themes and Dolly Parton’s Imagination Library send secular ones.
+Sounds fair, right?
+PJ Library sends books with Jewish themes and Dolly Parton’s Imagination Library sends secular ones.
 Some of the best books we have are from these organizations and I am so grateful for them.
 I think the thrill I get when the envelope arrives is equal to my daughter’s.

 Thank you to Johannes Gutenberg for creating the printing press and allowing the mass production of books.
 Books – one of my favorite things!